IHE/ITI.SeR/SeR.md

 described below:

-- Permit: if a valid authorization decision exists allowing the disclosure of the requested document to the Requester Entity.
+- Permit: if a valid authorization decision exists allowing the disclosure of the requested clinical data item to the Requester Entity.
 - Deny: if no valid authorization decisions exist for the identified Document/Requester Entity, or if authorization decision does not allow disclosure of the Document to the Requester Entity.
 - Indeterminate: if the Authorization Decisions Manager cannot discover if authorization decisions are granted (e.g., internal Errors, or DB unreachable for network problems, ...).
-- NotApplicable: if access to the requested document is not managed by the Authorization Decisions Manager.
-If the Authorization Decisions Manager cannot determine if the Requester Entity can access the resource requested.
+- NotApplicable: if access to the requested clinial data item is not managed by the Authorization Decisions Manager.
+If the Authorization Decisions Manager cannot determine if the Requester Entity can access the clinical data item requested.

 ###### 3.79.4.2.2.1 Example of a SOAP v1.2 XACMLAuthorizationDecisionQuery Response message